Spatial and temporal Characterization of Forecasting GW Anomalies in Wisconsin Central Sands (WCS)

 picture13

 In our observations, negative anomaly means shallow GW, so pumping has greater influence on shallow GW.
-Hence model can better estimate anomaly for shallower water (Figure 6).
+Hence model can better estimate anomaly for shallower water.
 Pumping makes GW deeper so the anomaly becomes positive.
 I hope to submit my manuscript for this research project by January 2022.

 Ammara Talib